Second law of thermodynamics: Carnot's principle

-The production of motive power is then due in steam engines not to an actual consumption of caloric, but to its transportation from a warm body to a cold body ...

-The motive power of heat is independent of the agents employed to realize it; its quantity is fixed solely by the temperatures of the bodies between which is effected, finally, the transfer of caloric.

 In modern terms, Carnot's principle may be stated more precisely:

-The efficiency of a quasi-static or reversible Carnot cycle depends only on the temperatures of the two heat reservoirs, and is the same, whatever the working substance.
-A Carnot engine operated in this way is the most efficient possible heat engine using those two temperatures.

 Clausius statement

-The German scientist Rudolf Clausius laid the foundation for the second law of thermodynamics in 1850 by examining the relation between heat transfer and work.
+In 1850, the German scientist Rudolf Clausius laid the foundation for the second law of thermodynamics by examining the relation between heat transfer and work.
 His formulation of the second law, which was published in German in 1854, is known as the Clausius statement:

 Heat can never pass from a colder to a warmer body without some other change, connected therewith, occurring at the same time.

 The statement by Clausius uses the concept of 'passage of heat'.
 As is usual in thermodynamic discussions, this means 'net transfer of energy as heat', and does not refer to contributory transfers one way and the other.

 Heat cannot spontaneously flow from cold regions to hot regions without external work being performed on the system, which is evident from ordinary experience of refrigeration, for example.
 In a refrigerator, heat is transferred from cold to hot, but only when forced by an external agent, the refrigeration system.